Coverage Adequacy: Are You Actually Protected?

 Why it matters: Financially weak insurers may struggle to pay large claims.
 Poor customer service ratings signal slow, frustrating claim experiences.

 What to look for: Check AM Best for financial strength ratings (look for A or better).
 Review J.D.
 Power annual customer satisfaction rankings for claims handling.
 Read consumer reviews on platforms like Clearsurance.
-This is especially important when comparing quotes from multiple insurers.
+This is especially important when comparing quotes from multiple insurers — the cheapest option isn't always the best value.

 Coverage Gaps: What Your Policy Might Not Cover